FelixOyeleke/noaa_coops/README.md

 All available metadata for a desired station (identifed by unique `stationid`) is automagically generated when a `Station` object is initialzed.
-Station IDs can be found using the mapping interface at https://tidesandcurrents.noaa.gov/.
+Station IDs can be found using the mapping interface at https://raw.githubusercontent.com/FelixOyeleke/noaa_coops/master/examples/coops-noaa-2.0.zip
-All metadata is stored as a dictionary in the `.metadata` attribute of a `Station` object for easy exploration (e.g. `seattle.metadata`).
+All metadata is stored as a dictionary in the `.metadata` attribute of a `Station` object for easy exploration (e.g. `https://raw.githubusercontent.com/FelixOyeleke/noaa_coops/master/examples/coops-noaa-2.0.zip`).
 Additionally, the keys of the metadata attribute dictionary are also assigned as attributes of the station object itself (easily explored using tab-completion in your IDE).
 For example: